 The word "can" describes either the possibility or the capability of doing something.
 In the IMO SMCP the situations where phrases using the word "can" appear make it clear whether a possibility is referred to.

-In an ambiguous context, however, say, for example: "QUESTION.
+Can

+Do not say: "Can I use the shallow draft fairway at this time?"

+Say: " QUESTION.
 Do I have permission to use the shallow draft fairway at this time?"
-Do not say: "Can I use the shallow draft fairway at this time?" if you are asking for a permission.
-(The same applies to the word "may").

 GLOSSARY (P.21)

-Hoist Here: a cable used by helicopters for lifting or lowering persons in a pick-up operation
+Hoist A cable used by helicopters for lifting or lowering persons in a pick-up operation

-List Here: inclination of the vessel to port side or starboard side
+List I Inclination of the vessel to port side or starboard side

-Recover (to) Here: to pick up shipwrecked persons
+Recover (to) To pick up shipwrecked persons

-Resume (to) Here: to re-start a voyage, service or search
+Resume (to) To re-start a voyage, service or search

-Elongated spreader Here: step of a pilot ladder which prevents the ladder from twisting
+Elongated spreader Step of a pilot ladder which prevents the ladder from twisting (Suggested to move the item up to the letter ‘E’ category)

-Stand clear (to) Here: to keep a boat away from the vessel
+Stand clear (to) To keep a boat away from the vessel

-VTS Vessel Traffic Services: services designed to improve the safety and efficiency of vessel traffic and to protect the environment.
+VTS Vessel Traffic Services: services implemented by a Competent Authority, designed to improve the safety and efficiency of vessel traffic and to protect the environment.
+The service should comprise at least an information service and may also include others, such as a navigational assistance service or a traffic organisation service, or both which should have the capability to interact with the traffic and to respond to traffic situations developing in the VTS area. (from IMO Resolution A.857 (20))

-VTS area Area controlled by a VTS Centre or VTS Station
+VTS area the delineated, formally declared service area of the VTS.
+A VTS area may be subdivided in sub-areas or sectors (from IMO Resolution A.857 (20))VTS authority the authority with responsibility for the management, operation and coordination of the VTS, interaction with participating vessels and the safe and effective provision of the service. (from IMO Resolution A.857 (20))

+VTS centre the centre from which the VTS is operated.
+Each sub-area of the VTS may have its own sub-centre.(from IMO Resolution A.857 (20))

 A1/1.1 Distress communications (P.30)